makkus/freckles_website/pages/02.blog/example-seafile/item.md

     # seafile_disable_webdav: false
 ```

 As before, we set user/group permissions.
 This time to the user who will run the webserver.
-We don't need to `stow` that folder, as we can just is it in this location directly.
+We don't need to `stow` that folder, as we can just use it in this location directly.

 The `seafile` part specifies some properties related to the database we've setup before, the webserver that will serve our Seahub frontend, as well as some optional Seafile configuration options.
-The request_https_cert` works similarly to what how requesting a https cert is described in the post about the `static-website` adapter.
-We'll leave that disabled for the purpose of this walk-through.
+The `request_https_cert` works similarly to what how requesting a https cert is described in the post about the `static-website` adapter.
+We'll leave that disabled for the purpose of this tutorial.

-That is all the preparation we have to do.
+That is all the preparation we need to do.
 Now we can run `freckelize` against the base folder that contains our two freckle folders:

 ```
 freckelize -f /var/lib/freckles/seafile
 ```

 This will link our empty files and folders into place, then setup MySQL, Seafile, and nginx so we end up with a fresh (and) empty Seafile server that we can visit at [http://127.0.0.1](http://127.0.0.1).
 As above, use the email address you configured, and the password 'change_me'.
+If you want the "Let's encrypt" certificate as mentioned above, just set the `request_https_cert` value to `true`, and re-run your `freckelize` command.

 That is all there is to it.
+Any feedback and contributions more than welcome!